kairosity/mp4-lionize/README.md

 ### *As a createive professional whose brand is focused around my personality, I want to be able to...*
 1. Confidently delegate social media management, secure in the knowledge that tone and content will be in keeping with my personal brand.
 2. Delegate the content creation of blog posts for my website and to share on social media to increase and maintain follower engagement.
+3. Easily set up an online recurring payment for the social media management services so that I don't need to worry about it every month.

 ## Accessibility User Stories
 - __*As a user who is colourblind*__, I want the colours and design elements used to employ sufficient contrast so that any visual cues are easily apparent.